Deco: Chelsea

-On 30 June 2008, Chelsea signed Deco from Barcelona on a three-year contract for €10 million (£8 million).
+On 30 June 2008, Premier League team Chelsea signed Deco from Barcelona on a three-year contract for €10 million (£8 million).
 He was the first signing of new Chelsea coach Luiz Felipe Scolari, who was formerly the head coach of the Portugal national team.

-Deco scored on his Chelsea debut and his Premier League debut with a 30-yard goal in a 4–0 victory over Portsmouth.
+Deco scored on his debut with a 30-yard goal in a 4–0 league victory over Portsmouth.
 Deco followed up his performance by scoring in his second game for Chelsea, a curling free-kick against Wigan Athletic.
 These performances led to him winning the Premier League Player of the Month award for August.
-Deco made his UEFA Champions League debut for Chelsea on 16 September.
+Deco made his Champions League debut for Chelsea on 16 September.
 Deco injured himself during a training session, but he returned from the thigh injury on 19 October and came on as a substitute against Middlesbrough.
 He was sent off in the 3–1 defeat by Roma on 4 November 2008.
 He then scored a bicycle kick against Bolton Wanderers on 6 December.

 Deco eventually lost his place in the 2008–09 starting line up, due in part to some poor performances, but also to the sacking of Scolari.
 In a June interview, Deco said, "I do not want to stay.
 I have not liked my experience at Chelsea."
-This was soon followed by Internazionale, managed by former Chelsea manager José Mourinho, declaring Inter was attempting to sign Deco along with fellow countryman Ricardo Carvalho, who had also declared his desire to leave and, like Deco, desired to link-up with Mourinho again.
+This was soon followed by Inter Milan, managed by former Chelsea manager José Mourinho, declaring Inter was attempting to sign Deco along with fellow countryman Ricardo Carvalho, who had also declared his desire to leave and, like Deco, desired to link-up with Mourinho again.
 Both players previously played under Mourinho at Porto.
 However, Inter club president Massimo Moratti ruled out signing either of the Portuguese internationals on the basis of their age, telling Gazzetta dello Sport, "Deco and Carvalho?
 They are two champions but at this time I don't feel there's a need to buy them."

 Fluminense

 On 6 August 2010, Deco signed a two-year contract with Brazilian club Fluminense on a free transfer, joining former Chelsea and Barcelona teammate Juliano Belletti.
+Playing for Fluminense, Deco won the Campeonato Brasileiro in 2010 and 2012.

 On 26 August 2013, Deco retired, ending a 17-year career.
 The decision came on the day before his 36th birthday.
 His final match was four days prior, against Goiás.
-Playing for Fluminense, Deco won the Campeonato Brasileiro in 2010 and 2012.

-Deco also failed a drug test during his stay with Fluminense.
-In 2014, it was found that the result may have been due to a false positive or the contamination of the container of the urine sample.
-The Brazilian Football Confederation and Deco agreed to settle the case, and Deco was found not guilty of doping.